How Salt Water Pool Systems Work: Complete Guide 2026

 Weekly Testing

 Test and balance water chemistry weekly using a quality test kit like Taylor K-2006C.
 Monitor Free Chlorine, pH, Total Alkalinity, and monthly testing of CYA and calcium hardness.
-Adjust generator output to maintain 1-3 ppm Free Chlorine.
+Adjust generator output to maintain Free Chlorine at the right level for your CYA (typically 6-8 ppm for a salt water pool).

 Salt Cell Cleaning